-The Women’s Campus at Brunswick Christian Recovery Center, Rose House, is a 18-30 week recovery program that incorporates faith based recovery theory, the 12-step process as laid out by Alcoholics Anonymous and Celebrate Recovery, professional therapy services, and educational benefits provided through Brunswick Community College.
+The Women’s Campus (also known as) the Rose House, is a 18-30 week recovery program that incorporates faith based recovery theory, the 12-step process as laid out by Alcoholics Anonymous and Celebrate Recovery, professional therapy services, and educational benefits provided through Brunswick Community College.
 Besides addiction recovery services, one of the main focuses of the Rose curriculum is to provide an understanding of how traumatic experience and different forms of abuse can affect the mental and emotional state of a person, especially in early recovery.
 Through this process of learning and personal discovery, a resident may begin to build a level of self-confidence that will enable more effective communication and trust between her and the people she encounters on a daily basis.

 As healing begins to take place, happiness and a new joy is able to become rooted in the heart of any individual through the love of God.
 We believe that there is no person who is too far gone, and that each resident has the capacity to succeed by His grace and mercy.
 Residents will have many opportunities to work directly with counselors and the residential care staff.
 At the end of each phase all residents will be required to complete a “Phase Up” application, which consists of several assignments to mark the growth experienced between each phase transition.
 The minimum program time is 24 weeks, but we do include opportunities for residents to stay in each phase longer if the resident or the counselors feel that they are not ready to move on to the next stage of the program.
 Each transition delay will affect the graduation date respective to the length of the delay.